daharper/TicTacToe/README.md

 There are four opponents of increasing difficulty, and a configurable timer.

-To change an opponent's behavior, recombine tactics, or add a new opponent.
+To change an opponent's behavior, or add a new component, assemble tactics in Core.Players.

 The entire UI development was driven via KAI, including the animation effects.